DEATH TRIPPIN' IN THE VIRAL ZONE

 America Invertida: Leftfield Pop & Experimental Folk From 80s Uruguay was the surprise archival comp of the year.
 It was like if 4AD, dreampop, ye olde psych folk melded with music indigenous to South Americas.
 Of course it has an 80s alien Uruguayan vibe all of its own and its exquisite stuff.
 Thank you Vampi-Soul.
 Strut & Analog Africa released gold from Central & South America too.

-Then there was all the disco, jazz-funk, soul jazz, gospel disco and boogie that keeps coming from Japan, America and wherever else for all your good vibe needs.
+Then there was all the disco, jazz-funk, soul jazz, gospel disco and boogie that keeps coming from Japan, America, Britain and wherever else for all your good vibe needs.
 Disco was my go to 2020 genre as it was last year too.
-Plus the line of history where it originated from ie. gospel, soul, funk, Afro-beat, European electronic music etc.
+Plus the line of history where it originated from ie. Latin, gospel, soul, funk, Afro-Cuban, European electronic music pioneers etc.

 There were so many terrific Japanese reissues and compilations of archival material this year (and the last 4 or 5) I'm starting to think it needs its own category: BEST JAPANESE REISSUES!
 Tokyo Dreaming is worth singling out as a supreme slice of Japanese, synth pop, ambient, jazz funk, soundtrack and city pop Japanese stylee.
 These tracks were taken from the cult label Nippon Columbia and its subsidiary Better Days, most of which were issued outside Japan for the first time.
 Classic.